Nambour: History

 In 1891, the North Coast railway to Brisbane was completed, and at its opening Petrie's Creek was renamed "Nambour", after the Nambour cattle station.
-However, it was not until 16 December 1963 when the new Nambour railway station was opened by the Government for Transport Gordon Chalk.

 On Monday 2 January 1893, St Joseph's Catholic Church was officially opened by Archbishop Robert Dunne.
 It was at 177 Currie Street on a 5 acre site donated by Daniel Currie (after whom Currie Street was named).
 It was 30 by 20 ft.
 Circa 1950, it was demolished to make way for a new church.
 The timber from the demolished church was used to construct Our Lady Star of the Sea (Stella Maris) in Maroochydore as a cost-saving measure.
 On Sunday 16 April 1950, Archbishop James Duhig laid the foundation stone for the new St Joseph's.
 On Sunday 1 July 1951, Duhig returned to bless and dedicate the new St Joseph's Church.

-Whalley's, a plumbing business, opened in Nambour in 1896.
-The store was purchased in 1899 at the northern end of Currie Street by William Whaley.
-The brick building was revealed in October 2019 when it was discovered on the same street.

 The Moreton Central Sugar Mill Cane Tramway was constructed from 1897.
 It was used to transport passengers and sugar cane.
 The tramway closed at the end of 2001.
 Much of the track and signal lighting still remains.
 A section of the track can still be seen in central Nambour along the roadway of Mill, Currie and Howard Streets.